 Allow the wood to dry for the entire time recommended for drying.

-In any case, most wood stains will be dry and ready for recoating in 1 to 2 hours.
+Most wood stains will be dry and ready for recoating in 1 to 2 hours.
 After that time elapses, inspect the surface and see if it will need more color.

 Step 5.
 Add another coat of the stain if necessary, and let it dry